Lady Xoc: Structure 23

-Most houses in Maya civilization were owned by the supernatural.
-Inomata and Houston identify only 5 structures owned by humans, and only two of them were owned by women – Structure 11 and Structure 23.
-Structure 11 is owned by Ix Sak Biya꞉n who is also seen as a "woman of Itzamnaaj Bʼalam II".

 Structure 23 is seen as Lady Xoc's place in Yaxchilan and, in general, a place where royal women could gather.
 To pay homage to Lady Xoc, Shield Jaguar dedicated Structure 23 to her.
 Unlike the other structures created during Shield Jaguar's time, Structure 23 does not depict warfare.
 Furthermore, Tate reports that "through the selection of astronomically significant dates, [the location of Structure 23] implies that the movement of the planets and sun are synchronized with the activities of the Yaxchilan kings and Lady Xoc".
 Many see Structure 23 as Lady Xoc's house because of the amount of privacy it provided – the four benches in the house are not located near doors.
-To claim Structure 23 as her own, Lady Xoc had 3 lintels (24, 25, and 26) placed above the doorway, thus asserting her prominence.
-Some historians discuss Structure 23 as Lady Xoc's queen's quarters, and it is often described as a place of great activity.
+To claim Structure 23 as her own, Lady Xoc had three lintels (24, 25, and 26) placed above the doorway, thus asserting her prominence.
+Some historians discuss Structure 23 as queen's quarters for Lady Xoc, and it is often described as a place of great activity.
 Inscriptions on Lintel 25 have a term carved on it that mean "bee's house".
-Inomata and Houston believe that this sets up Structure 23 as a place for a woman - the Queen's space.
+Inomata and Houston believe that this sets up Structure 23 as a place for a woman - the queen's space.
 Also, Inomata and Houston report that many of the inscriptions on the lintels refer to it as Lady Xoc's "oto꞉t" which translates from Maya to "her space".
 By giving Lady Xoc a space of her own, Shield Jaguar put his principal wife in a place of great prominence and power in Yaxchilan.

-Another reason Structure 23 is identified as Lady Xoc's is the fact that her tomb is held there.
-It is believed that the front right room of Structure 23 holds Lady Xoc's bones, as they are carved with her name.
-Furthermore, this burial is considered to be the most rich and elaborate in the royal household of Yaxchilan.
-Also, Structure 24, created by King Bird Jaguar, holds the death dates of his most important ancestors: Shield Jaguar, his mother, and Lady Xoc.
-This structure is located near Structure 23; by recording Lady Xoc's death date, Bird Jaguar pays homage to his father's principal wife.

 Structure 23 has been identified as Lady Xoc's quarters because of the lintels found adorning the doorway.
 It has been suggested that the rituals depicted on these lintels may have occurred in Structure 23 – given that Lady Xoc is pictured in the lintels performing ritual sacrifices with her husband, this would mean Shield Jaguar entered the space of women with power.